colakaist/academic-kickstart2/content/authors/admin/_index.md

 ---

-Our lab focuses on the understanding of various biological functions using theoretical modelings and computer simulations.
+Our lab focuses on understanding of various biological functions using theoretical modelings and computer simulations.
 We are interested in all biological phenomena from molecular to cellular scales.